 Report #1 (through 4) Enter this menu to activate and set up a report to email, via the menus below: Report Type Select the type of report to email: None, Alarm, Datalog, Graph, or Summary (the Home webpage showing a Summary of current conditions).
 Email Recipients Select up to 8 email addresses that reports may be sent to by touching the check box.
-The addresses are entered in the Email Addresses menu described above.
+The addresses are entered in the Email Addresses menu described below.
 Repetition Only appears if Report Type is Datalog, Graph or Summary.
 Select how frequently to repeat sending the report: None, Hourly, Daily, Weekly or Monthly.
 Reports Per Day Only appears if Report Type is Datalog, Graph or Summary.
 Only appears if the repetition is set to Hourly.
 Select the number of reports per day: 2, 3, 4, 6, 8, 12 or 24.
 The report is sent on the Report Time and then evenly spaced throughout the day.
 Day Only appears if Report Type is Datalog, Graph or Summary.
 Only appears if the repetition is set to Weekly.
 Choose the day of the week on which the report will be sent.
 Day of Month Only appears if Report Type is Datalog, Graph or Summary.
 Only appears if the repetition is set to Monthly.
 Choose the day of the month on which the report will be sent.
-If the current month has less days than the number entered, the report will be sent on the last day of the month.
+If the current month has less days than the number en- tered, the report will be sent on the last day of the month.
 Report Time Only appears if Report Type is Datalog, Graph or Summary.
 Only appears if the repetition is set to Daily, Weekly or Monthly.
 Enter the time of day for the report to be sent.
 Log Frequency Only appears if the Report Type is Datalog.
 Select the amount of time between data points.
 The amount of time allowed varies with the repetition of the report.
 Alarm Mode Only appears if Report Type is Alarm.
 Choose to send emails on All Alarms or only Selected Alarms.
+Attach Summary Only appears if Report Type is Alarm.
+Select Enabled to receive alarm emails that include the Main Menu webpage as an attachment or Disabled to receive a text-only alarm report email.
 Select Alarms Only appears if Rerport Type is Alarm.
 Only appears if the Alarm Mode is set to Selected Alarms.
 Select an Input or Output channel, System Alarm or Network Alarm, then touch the check box for individual alarms that will trigger an email to the list of recipients.
 Repeat for as many as desired.
 Alarm Delay Only appears if Report Type is Alarm.
-Enter how much time to wait after the alarm has been triggered before alarm conditions are considered valid and the email is sent.
+Enter how much time to wait after the alarm has been triggered before alarm condi- tions are considered valid and the email is sent.
 Email Addresses Enter up to 8 email addresses that reports may be sent to.
-Email Server Select the type of email server to be used: SMTP, or ASMTP.
-SMTP Server Enter the SMTP server address, either numeric or its name.
-Only appears if the email server type is SMTP or ASMTP.
-SMTP Port Enter the port to be used by SMTP server.
-Only appears if the email server type is SMTP or ASMTP.
-The default is port 25 for SMTP and port 587 for ASMTP.
-From Address Enter the controller's email address.
-Only appears if the email server type is SMTP or ASMTP.
-ASMTP Username Enter the username required for authentication.
-Only appears if the email server type is ASMTP.
-ASMTP Password Enter the password required for authentication.
-Only appears if the email server type is ASMTP.